SuperOfficeDocs/superoffice-docs/docs/en/api/overview/quickstart.md

 ***

-## Practical example
+## Example

-So now that you have your ticket and know how to set the headers, how do you proceed to actually do something towards the API?
+You have your ticket and know how to set the headers - how do you proceed to actually do something towards the API?

-To keep this example as simple as possible we will be using the RESTful REST to [POST new appointmentEntity][4] connected to a specific contactId, then we will [JSON MERGE PATCH][5] the appointment to also connect it to a personId.
+In this example, we'll demonstrate how to use the RESTful REST API to perform two key operations.
+First, we'll [POST a new appointmentEntity][4] linked to a specific contact ID.
+Then, we'll apply a [JSON MERGE PATCH][5] to associate this appointment with a person ID.
+Additionally, we'll include a Description in the example to facilitate easy identification of the appointment within SuperOffice, should you need to locate it

-When you POST a new appointment to SuperOffice it will automatically create a new AppointmentEntity based on the system settings, and then set any value you pass inn as the body of the request.
-We also add a Description to the example, so that its easier to find the appointment inside SuperOffice (if you want to check that it got created):
+When you POST a new appointment to SuperOffice it will automatically create a new AppointmentEntity based on the system settings, and then set any value you pass in as the body of the request.
+We also add a description to the example, so that it's easier to find the appointment inside SuperOffice (if you want to check that it got created):

+When you send a POST request to create a new appointment in SuperOffice, it automatically generates an AppointmentEntity based on the system settings and assigns any values provided in the request body.

-> NOTE
+> [!NOTE]
-> {{environment}} defines if you connect to sod, stage or prod.
+> {{environment}} specifies whether you're connecting to sod, stage, or prod.
+>
-> {{tenant}} defines which tenant (Cust12345) you are working towards
+> {{tenant}} identifies the specific tenant you're working with (for example, Cust12345).

 ### [Interactive](#tab/postappointment-interactive)